Rome Travel Guide

 - Trevi Fountain: best very early or later in the evening.

-- Spanish Steps: works well with the north-central / Borghese layer.
+- Spanish Steps: useful with the north-central / Borghese side of the city.

-- St. Peter’s Square: powerful even if you are not visiting every interior site.
+- St. Peter’s Square: still impressive even if you keep the day lighter.

-- Campo de’ Fiori and nearby streets: easy to add inside a Centro Storico route.
+- Campo de’ Fiori and nearby streets: simple to add inside a Centro Storico route.

-- Via dei Fori Imperiali walk: strong visual payoff near the Ancient Rome zone.
+- Via dei Fori Imperiali walk: big visual payoff near the Ancient Rome zone.

-- Villa Borghese park edges: slower pacing with good city views and breathing room.
+- Villa Borghese park edges: good for slower pacing and breathing room.

-For a smoother trip, combine these flexible sights with one booked anchor and use the Rome transport guide and Rome hotels guide to reduce cross-city backtracking.
+The easiest way to use these is to layer them around your main bookings.
+Combine one booked anchor with one flexible cluster, then use the Rome transport guide and Rome hotels guide to reduce backtracking.

 Quick Booking Picks